Khweldi Hameidi

-Al-Khweldi Muhammad Salih Abdullah El-Hamedi (Arabic الخويلدي محمد الحميدي; January 1943 – 27 July 2015), also transliterated as Khuwailidi al-Humaidi, was a Libyan major general under Muammar Gaddafi, founding member of the Libyan Revolutionary Command Council, and the first Secretary General of the Libyan Popular National Movement.
+Al-Khweldi Muhammad Salih Abdullah El-Hamedi (الخويلدي محمد الحميدي; January 1943 – 27 July 2015), also transliterated as Khuwailidi al-Humaidi, was a Libyan major general under Muammar Gaddafi, founding member of the Libyan Revolutionary Command Council.
 He was part of Gaddafi's inner circle.
+After the fall of Gaddafi, Hameidi went into exile.
+He associated with other Gaddafi loyalists and was the first Secretary General of the Libyan Popular National Movement.

 Biography

 Early life and education

-Hameidi was born in Surman in 1943.
+Hameidi was born in Surman in January 1943.
 His father owned a farm between Surman and Sabratha.
 He attended primary school in Surman, secondary school in Zawiya, and graduated from the Benghazi Military University Academy as a second lieutenant in 1965.

-Military service

 His first military assignment was with the Royal Battalion in Derna.
 He was subsequently appointed assistant commander of the 1st Idris Battalion in Sabha and later Tarhuna.

 Personal life

 He married his cousin Aisha al-Hamidi in 1970.
 His wife was a history professor and earned a master's degree from the Al-Fateh University in Tripoli.
 They had six daughters and three sons, including Khaled K. El-Hamedi, the president of Libyan NGO, International Organization for Peace, Care and Relief.
 One of his daughters is married to Gaddafi's son Al-Saadi Gaddafi.

 He was an avid collector of arts, including Chinese porcelain and African ebony sculptures.
 He also had a passion for raising animals, such as falconry, Arabian horses, deer, and songbirds.